Finding out about your treatment options

 Back to top

-There are many ways to get information about the treatment options you’ve been offered.
-It’s a good idea to use information that comes from reliable sources so that you can be sure the information is accurate and up to date.
-You can find reliable information to help you from:
+There are many ways to find out about the treatment options you’ve been offered.
+Getting information from reliable sources means you can be sure it is accurate and up to date.
+You can find reliable information from:

 your healthcare team